forta-network/starter-kits/entity-cluster-bot/README.md

 ### DYNAMO_MUTEX_TABLE_NAME = 'FortaEntityClusterMutex'
-Stores and manages the mutex, one per chain.
+Stores and manages the mutex.
+There is one registry per chain, 7 at the moment.
 The mutex also has a expire time of 10s at application level and a dynamo ttl at infrastructure level to avoid the mutex being lock if an intance is shutdown in the forta network.
 The Mutex only use dynamo write capacity
 Definition: